-- Change the planning law to prohibit development that does not contribute to the goal of one planet Wales/Swansea region, and encourage that which does.
+- Change the planning law to prohibit development that does not contribute to One Planet goals, and encourage that which does.
 One Planet Development criteria already in place offer a blueprint for the rest of planning to follow.

 - Set in place monitoring to check progress year-on-year aligns with targets.

 - Develop a citywide and individual ecological footprint calculator app so everyone can check their own footprints and compare with the city target and average as part of a programme of awareness raising and publicity.